 "A class that represent the construction grammar in the languange."))

 In the new-construction macro, variables are input as a list of sublists containing variable symbol and the constraints.
-The system will replace the variable symbols in the pattern with the index of the symbol in the list and the new pattern is saved in construction class.
+The system will replace the variable symbols in the pattern and the modifier with the index of the symbol in the list and the new pattern and modifier is saved in construction class.
 Then the system binds the variables with the input action and save the lambda function as the action in the construction class.
 Finally, the system will remove the symbols in the variable list and save only the constraints in the class.

 For example: